Uzo Aduba: 2020–present: Limited series and theatre work

 After Orange Is the New Black ended, Aduba was cast as politician Shirley Chisholm in the Hulu miniseries Mrs. America (2020), opposite Cate Blanchett and Sarah Paulson.
 Chisholm was the first black candidate for a major party's nomination for President of the United States, the first woman to run for the Democratic Party's presidential nomination, and the first woman to appear in a United States presidential debate.
 The miniseries garnered critical acclaim and secured Aduba a Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie.

 She was cast to star opposite Lupita Nyong'o in the HBO Max miniseries Americanah written by Danai Gurira that was ultimately unproduced.
 Aduba also was set to star in the fourth season of FX series Fargo, but dropped out due to "some personal family issues".
 Aduba co-starred in the 2020 romantic drama film Really Love.
 In October 2020, she was cast as therapist Dr. Brooke Taylor in the fourth season of the HBO series In Treatment.

 In 2021, Aduba appeared in the Broadway production of the Lynn Nottage play Clyde's, for which she received a Tony Award nomination.
 In 2023, she starred as Edie Flowers in Netflix's Painkiller, a limited series exploring the reasons behind the opioid epidemic in the United States.
 In 2024, her memoir, The Road is Good: How a Mother's strength became Her Daughter's Purpose, was published by Viking Books.
 Aduba stars as eccentric detective Cordelia Cupp in Shonda Rhimes's 2025 White House-set murder mystery series The Residence.
+Aduba provides the voice of Treena the magical talking tree in the Disney Junior tv show Magicampers.